Naadira/Implementation-of-Linear-Regression-Using-Gradient-Descent/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
-1. Import all the necessary libraries.
+1. Import all the necessary python libraries.
 2. Introduce the variables needed to execute the function.
 3. Using for loop apply the concept using the formulae.
-4. Execute the program.
+4. Execute the program and plot the graph.

 ## Program:
 ```